nicholascyberblog/NicholasCyberBlog.github.io/_drafts/2026-07-26-using-wireshark-to-analyze-pcap.md

 **What is PCAP Analysis?**

+PCAP stands for Packet Capture.
+During a packet capture, a PCAP file is generated and contains the captured network traffic.
+For this blog post, PCAP analysis involves using Wireshark to analyze an existing PCAP file.
+Analysts would use PCAP files to examine the network traffic for security issues, troubleshoot network problems, understand how network protocols work, and observe communication between devices on a network.

 **Case Study: PCAP Analysis with Wireshark**

 **Step 1: Identify the IP address of the Infected Windows Client**